OSGP/Documentation/chapter1/TimeBehavior.md

 - When the SSLD's are disabled the PSLDs cannot be addressed

 Because of these points of interest we use message queueing combined with a retry mechanism of delayed delivery.

+The platform and devices use UTC time.
+The OSLP protocol between platform and devices uses UTC time as well.